Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Introduction

 \section{Introduction}

-The properties of dense nuclear matter and structures of neutron stars (NSs) have become one of the most active and challenging topics, especially since the beginning of multi-messenger era of NS observations~\cite{LIGOScientific:2017ync}.
-NS is a compact object mainly composed of nucleons polluted by other degrees of freedom, and many studies have been performed to understand its equation of state (EOS)~\cite{Akmal:1998cf,Lattimer:2000nx,Lattimer:2004pg,Steiner:2010fz,Hebeler:2013nza,Baym:2017whm,Ma:2019ery,Brandes:2023bob}.
-The mass-radius (M-R) of a NS is determined by the balance between the gravitational force and the pressure of the matter inside via Einstein's equation, and practically obtained by solving the Tolman-Oppenheimer-Volkoff (TOV) equation~\cite{Tolman:1939jz,Oppenheimer:1939ne}.
-The TOV equation is a self-consistent equation of matter distribution from the dense core to the surface, so that the M-R relation depends on a wide density region of the EOS, say, up to \((5-10) n_0\) with $n_0 \approx 0.16$~fm$^{-3}$ being the saturation density~\cite{Shapiro:1983du}.
+The properties of dense nuclear matter (NM) and structures of neutron stars (NSs) have become one of the most active and challenging topics, especially since the beginning of multi-messenger era of NS observations~\cite{LIGOScientific:2017ync}.
+A NS is a compact object mainly composed of nucleons admixed with other hadronic degrees of freedom.
+Many studies have been performed to understand its equation of state (EOS)~\cite{Akmal:1998cf,Lattimer:2000nx,Lattimer:2004pg,Steiner:2010fz,Hebeler:2013nza,Baym:2017whm,Ma:2019ery,Brandes:2023bob}.
+The mass-radius (M-R) relation of a NS is determined by the balance between the gravitational force and the pressure of the matter inside via Einstein's equation, practically obtained by solving the Tolman-Oppenheimer-Volkoff (TOV) equation~\cite{Tolman:1939jz,Oppenheimer:1939ne}.
+The TOV equation is a self-consistent equation of matter distribution from the dense core to the surface, so that the M-R relation depends on a wide density region of the EOS, say, up to \((5\text{--}10) n_0\) with $n_0 \approx 0.16$~fm$^{-3}$ being the saturation density~\cite{Shapiro:1983du}.